 Along similar lines, a more elaborate web page is ‘“Login” is not a verb’.
-Again, login is not a verb I would use — log in seems better formed and less susceptible to problems with conjugation — but absolute pronouncements on what is or isn’t a verb are necessarily ill-judged, because every word can potentially be verbed.
-For a more nuanced and commonsensical look at login as a verb, see the discussion here, where Mark Liberman delivers a dose of perspective that’s in striking contrast to the peevers’ invective:
+Again, login is not a verb I would use — log in seems better formed and less susceptible to problems with conjugation — but absolute pronouncements on what is or isn’t a verb are ill-judged, because every word can potentially be verbed.
+For a more nuanced and commonsensical look at login as a verb, see Mark Liberman’s dose of perspective that’s in striking contrast to the peevers’ invective:

 I probably wouldn’t use ‘loginned’ or ‘loginning’ myself, but not much in the fate of the world seems to depend on the question of whether these usages catch on or not.

 The not-a-verb template is extended here.
 Readers are introduced to a list of other “words that are not verbs”, and are invited to “pick one of the non-verbs about which this site knows”.
-I can’t decide whether this phrase is deliberately ungainly or a good example of how some writers forsake clarity to avoid breaking what they imagine to be important grammatical rules — in this case stranding a preposition.
+I can’t decide whether this phrase is deliberately ungainly or a good example of how people forsake clarity to avoid breaking what they imagine to be important grammatical rules (in this case stranding a preposition).
 As I’ve shown before, automatic deference to dubious pseudo-rules is associated with substandard prose and a penchant for dogma.

 The “not a word” brigade are legion.
 Browsing the internet, I see countless examples of peeving, pouting and petulant proscribing: ain’t is “not a word”; funnest, “not a word”; mentee, umm, anyways, misremembered, even blog: “not a word”.
 These judgements are sometimes underlined with definitely, obviously and their weasely ilk.
 Weaselly, if you prefer; both are words!

 That sudden whiff in the air is not the subtle aroma of enlightenment.

 Word aversion and word hatred are an aesthetic indulgence; word denial is a different beast.
 Why the cranky resolve to outlaw disliked words?
 From what imaginary realm do people conjure the authority to decide what’s acceptable?
 And how do peevers cope with the Nadsat in Burgess’s A Clockwork Orange, the Newspeak in Orwell’s 1984, or the idiosyncratic hyperinvention of Joyce’s later novels, to name just a few well-known literary examples?